- Paul’s Journey as a Student

-Currently he is planning a Yatra or pilgrimage to Kāmākhyā Temple in Assam to honour his Śakti Sādhana and to make another pilgrimage to Mustang on the Nepal/Tibet border, to fulfil a personal request from his teacher, as a respect to Śrī T Krishnamacharya who lived and studied on the banks of the Gandaki river in the early part of the 20th century with his Yoga Teacher Yogeswarar Rama Mohana Brahmacharya.
+Currently he is considering further Yatra or pilgrimages to such as Kāmākhyā Temple in Assam to honour his Śakti Sādhana and to Mustang on the Nepal/Tibet border, the latter a personal recommendation from his teacher, as a respect to Śrī T Krishnamacharya who lived and studied on the banks of the Gandaki river in the early part of the 20th century with his Yoga Teacher Yogeswarar Rama Mohana Brahmacharya.

 Meanwhile much gratitude for the interest and support of students, especially those who have become spiritual friends and best wishes for your inner and outer journeys towards Svatantra into 2018 and beyond.